-- fences;
+- fences.

-- buildings and sheds;
+- buildings and sheds.

-- steep inclines in close proximity to the potential NSP;
+- steep inclines near the potential NSP.

-- vegetation, particularly large trees;
+- vegetation, particularly large trees.

 - other land formations, including rocks, boulders or knolls which could substantially hinder fire suppression operations.

 If necessary, advice should be sought from the CFA about their defendable space and fire vehicle access requirements.